Empowering BIPOC Communities in the Opioid Response Grant

 - Service Delivery Data: To begin no later than 30 days from receipt of contract.

 - Reporting Requirements: Awardees must submit quarterly progress reports that capture data related to performance measures identified in their contracts and financial reports detailing project expenditures.

-Applications will be accepted from September 1, 2021 – September 15, 2021.
-Full applications must be submitted by midnight, September 15, 2021 for consideration.
+Electronic applications will be accepted from August 22, 2022 – September 30, 2022.
+Full applications must be submitted by September 30, 2022 at 11:59 pm for consideration.
 Nspire, in conjunction with KORE, will review and select applications submitted by eligible organizations.
-The selected organizations will be notified of award by September 17, 2021.
+The selected organizations will be notified of award by mid-October 2022.

-- Start-up staff time to develop and implement project activities.
+- Staff time to develop and implement project activities.

 - Implementation of a culturally responsive, linguistically appropriate stigma-reduction campaign.

 - Community outreach and engagement to foster awareness and understanding related to opioid and stimulant use

 - Cannot supplant current funding of existing activities.
 “Supplant” is defined as replacing funding of a recipient’s existing program with funds from a federal grant.

 - Cannot support non-evidence-based or evidence-informed treatment approaches.

 - Meals are generally unallowable; however, funds can be used for light snacks.